binzcodes/visor/README.md

 - [Dynamic favicon generation](./packages/visor/README.md#site-favicon-generation)

 ## Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request to the GitHub repository.

+This repository uses [Changesets](./.changeset/README.md) to manage releases.

 ## License
 This Astro Head component is open source and available under the MIT License.